In This Issue:

 CEE’s Blog Series on Teaching Techniques delivers teaching ‘best practices’ from practitioners in the field.
 These K-12 teachers from all over the United States present their proven tactics and techniques that keep their students interested and engaged in learning economics and personal finance concepts and lessons.
-Part 3 of 8.
+Part 8 of 8.

-Stay tuned for the next edition of CEE’s new Blog Series, Teaching Techniques: Classroom Innovation on Economic Education on July 30th 2014.
+Stay tuned for the next edition of CEE’s new Blog Series, Teaching Techniques: Classroom Innovation on Economic Education on August 27th, 2014.